area9innovation/flow9/tools/dsl/readme.md

 The system is architectured around some core aspects of programming languages:

 - Syntax and parsing.
-Results in ASTs represented as the `DslAst` type in flow.
+Results of parsing is an AST represented as the `DslAst` type in flow.
 - Rewriting and lowering.
 Term-rewriting rules to transform ASTs to other ASTs, both for desugaring, lowering and optimizations through e-graphs.
 - Runtime.
-Language extensions can provide runtime functions to help implement the langauge features.
+Language extensions can provide runtime functions to help implement the language features.
 - Evaluation.
 Lambda comes with an evaluator, and a small runtime
 - Compilation.
 Using pattern matching and a blueprint-like language, compilation to text formats is easy to specify